Gabriel-SGama/TDM-GA_2D/README.md

 `make all`

-If the compiling worked, run the program:
+If the compiling process worked, run the program:

 `./tdm-GA.o`